-13. Stock-Based Compensation
+12. Stock-Based Compensation

 Nielsen measures the cost of all stock-based payments, including stock options, at fair value on the grant date and recognizes such costs within the consolidated statements of operations; however, no expense is recognized for stock-based payments that do not ultimately vest.
 Nielsen recognizes the expense of its options that cliff vest using the straight-line method.
 For those that vest over time, an accelerated graded vesting is used.
-The Company recorded \$51 million, \$48 million and \$47 million of expense associated with stock-based compensation for the years ended December 31, 2016, 2015 and 2014, respectively.
+The Company recorded \$45 million, \$51 million and \$48 million of expense associated with stock-based compensation for the years ended December 31, 2017, 2016 and 2015, respectively.
+The tax benefit related to the stock compensation expense was \$13 million for each of the respective periods.

-In connection with the Valcon Acquisition, Nielsen implemented an equity-based, management compensation plan ("Equity Participation Plan" or "EPP") to align compensation for certain key executives with the performance of the Company.
+Nielsen has an equity-based, management compensation plan ("Equity Participation Plan" or "EPP") to align compensation for certain key executives with the performance of the Company.
 Under this plan, certain of the Company's executives may be granted stock options, stock appreciation rights, restricted stock and dividend equivalent rights in the shares of the Company or purchase its shares.
 In connection with the completion of Nielsen's initial public offering of common stock on January 31, 2011 (and further amended), the Company implemented the Nielsen 2010 Stock Incentive Plan (the "Stock Incentive Plan") and suspended further grants under the EPP.
 The Stock Incentive Plan is the source of new equity-based awards permitting the Company to grant to its key employees, directors and other service providers the following types of awards: incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units and other awards valued in whole or in part by reference to shares of Nielsen's common stock and performance-based awards denominated in shares or cash.

-Under the Stock Incentive Plan, Nielsen granted 1,643,144 and 1,609,170 time-based stock options to purchase shares during the years ended December 31, 2016 and 2015, respectively.
-As of December 31, 2016, the total number of shares authorized for award of options or other equity-based awards was 44,095,000 under the Stock Incentive Plan.
-The 2016, 2015 and 2014 time-based awards become exercisable over a four-year vesting period at a rate of 25 % per year on the anniversary day of the award, and are tied to the executives' continuing employment.
+Under the Stock Incentive Plan, Nielsen granted 1,000 and 1,643,144 time-based stock options to purchase shares during the years ended December 31, 2017 and 2016, respectively.
+As of December 31, 2017, the total number of shares authorized for award of options or other equity-based awards was 44,095,000 under the Stock Incentive Plan.
+The 2017 time-based awards become exercisable over a four-year vesting period at a rate of 6.25% per quarter, and are tied to the executives' continuing employment.
+The 2016 and 2015 time-based awards become exercisable over a four-year vesting period at a rate of 25 % per year on the anniversary day of the award, and are tied to the executives' continuing employment.

-The fair values of the granted time-based awards granted during 2016, 2015 and 2014 were estimated using the Black-Scholes option pricing model with the expected volatility based on the Company's historical volatility.
+The fair values of the granted time-based awards granted during 2017, 2016 and 2015 were estimated using the Black-Scholes option pricing model with the expected volatility based on the Company's historical volatility.

-The following assumptions were used during 2016, 2015 and 2014:
+The following assumptions were used during 2017, 2016 and 2015:

-Year Ended December 31, 2016 2015 2014 Expected life (years) 4.50-5.25 4.50-5.25 3.00-5.25 Risk-free interest rate 1.19-1.92% 1.27-1.58% 0.87-1.66% Expected dividend yield 2.29- 2.90% 2.18- 2.45% 1.77- 2.39% Expected volatility 20.02-23.44% 23.44-23.70% 23.50-25.32% Weighted average volatility 20.89% 23.56% 23.99%
+Year Ended December 31, 2017 2016 2015 Expected life (years) 4.50 4.50-5.25 4.50-5.25 Risk-free interest rate 2.02% 1.19-1.92% 1.27-1.58% Expected dividend yield 3.76% 2.29- 2.90% 2.18- 2.45% Expected volatility 22.01% 20.02-23.44% 23.44-23.70% Weighted average volatility 22.01% 20.89% 23.56%